Internet Dangers

 • Teach your child that saying or doing anything mean, hurtful, or vulgar is wrong.

-• Make sure that your child never agrees to meet face-to-face with someone whom he or she has met online without your knowledge.
+• Ensure your child never agrees to meet face-to-face with someone he or she has met online without your knowledge.

-• Tell your child never to respond to messages that have bad words or are weird or scary.
+• Tell your child never to respond to messages with bad words or weird or scary.

 • Monitor the pictures your child puts on the Internet.

-• Insist that your child never give out any personal information (e.g., name, phone number, address).
+• Ensure that your child never gives out personal information (e.g., name, phone number, address).

 • Review all parental control features in the software your child uses.